 Briard Dog Breed Information, Pictures, Characteristics & Facts – DogTime

-Height: 1 foot, 10 inches to 2 feet, 3 inches tall at the shoulder
+Height:22 to 27 inches tall at the shoulder

 Often called "a heart wrapped in fur," the Briard makes a great family dog.
 He is devoted to his owner, happiest following you around the house while you do chores or watching you watch television on a rainy day.

 The Briard is an ideal companion for someone who wants a lovable, but not overly dependent, dog.
 A member of the Herding Group, he weighs in at around 75 pounds and lives comfortably in the country or city — as long as he's with his family and gets sufficient exercise.

 The Briard is an intelligent breed and a quick study when it comes to training, though he can be stubborn and want to do things his own way.
 Owners must be prepared to establish pack leadership from an early age or the dog is likely to take a shot at the role himself.